How to Conduct Employee Training Needs Assessment

 TNA Process Step 4: Determine Recommended Training Solutions

-Your training needs analysis meaning should correspond to action items, which are the training programs and topics that you will recommend employees learn to fill those knowledge gaps identified in the previous step.
+Your training analysis report template results should correspond to action items, which are the training courses and skills that you will recommend employees learn to fill those knowledge gaps identified in the previous step.

 When you submit your training analysis report and recommendation, you should include an outline of those topics that you feel would address the organization’s or project’s training needs and thus help it meet the stated goals.